MBappy-404/stationery-shop-api/README.md

 ## Overview

-The **Stationery Shop API** is a full-stack application that manages a stationery store's products and orders.
-It allows customers to place orders, manage inventory, and calculate revenue from all orders.
+The **Stationery Shop API** is a server-side application that provides an API for managing a stationery store's products and orders.
+It allows the management of inventory, placing orders, and calculating revenue from all orders.
 The API is built using **Node.js**, **Express**, **MongoDB**, and **TypeScript**.

-This application uses Mongoose for object data modeling (ODM) to handle interactions with the MongoDB database.
+This application uses **Mongoose** for object data modeling (ODM) to handle interactions with the MongoDB database.
 The API exposes endpoints for managing products, placing orders, and calculating revenue from all orders.
-It is designed to handle the sale of various stationery items such as notebooks, pens, and other office supplies.
+It is designed to serve as the backend for a stationery shop, handling the sale of various stationery items such as notebooks, pens, and other office supplies.

 ---

 ## Key Features